 The culmination of these changes is likely to result in a “living standards catastrophe”, economic researchers have warned.
 Let’s go through each issue expats and digital nomads in the UK might face during the cost of living crisis.

 Energy prices reached eye-watering levels in many nations early in the year.
-The cap on energy bills has risen by a record-breaking £693, which means the average household will now pay £1,971 a year for gas and electricity if they pay by direct debit.
+The cap on energy bills rose by a record-breaking £693 in April.
 With many nations dependent on Russian gas, the cost of living has soared particularly high in European countries, with gas prices across the European Union rising 70% since the start of the Russian-Ukrainian war.

 A much needed getaway will cost more this year too, unfortunately.
 The cost of flights has taken off, rising 20.2% over the last year.
 Airlines are running fewer flights to help make ends meet, so flights are not only more expensive than they were this time last year, they’re harder to find too.